 It’s real, and it’s fascinating to watch.
-Even on a small screen, participants are fascinated by the process–just paper, markers, chalk, pencils, and Martha paying attention to everything that’s said.
+Even on a small screen, participants are fascinated by the process–just paper, markers, chalk, or an iPad, and Martha paying attention to everything that’s said.
 People love it because it’s not canned, it’s not perfect, it’s happening in the moment, and it’s uniquely theirs.

 High-fidelity graphic recording and listening mean that there are lots of words–some graphic recorders follow “the 50% rule”, reserving half the chart for images and lots of white space.
 We have a different philosophy: what’s being shared in the group matters, and each significant contribution should be captured, even if it makes a chart less beautiful.
 Your ideas are beautiful, and that matters most of all!